jwodder/Verity/README.txt

  - Empty files & files containing only whitespace are no longer valid input
  - Code significantly improved
  - '|' now accepted as an alternative for 'v' and "||"
+ - Location tracking implemented for error messages; Bison (not Yacc) now required for compiling
+ - Syntax error messages made more descriptive; Bison now required even more

 $Id$